Noah-Dekens1/StaticCodeAnalyzer/README.md

 You can analyze any directory containing *.cs files.
 However it's recommended to analyze a solution or project as your project directory will also be the place where your configuration will be stored.

 1) Install the [latest version of the NuGet package](https://www.nuget.org/packages/StaticCodeAnalysis.StaticCodeAnalyzer.CLI/) using the command listed in NuGet.
+2) Example: `dotnet tool install --global StaticCodeAnalysis.StaticCodeAnalyzer.CLI`
-2) Navigate to the root directory of a C# project of choice in your terminal.
+3) Navigate to the root directory of a C# project of choice in your terminal.
-3) Run the following command `analyzer analyze`
+4) Run the following command `analyzer analyze`
-4) You will be asked to enter a project name.
+5) You will be asked to enter a project name.
 You can use the suggested one or type a new one.
-5) Wait for the analysis to complete and the web application to start up.
+6) Wait for the analysis to complete and the web application to start up.
-6) Navigate to your project and open the latest report.
+7) Navigate to your project in the web application and open the latest report.

 You should now see 2 columns at the left side of your screen.
 The leftmost one will contain a list of directories and a toggle to include files as well.
 Clicking on one of the directories will open it and display its contents.
 In the following column, a list of issues is displayed.
 By default, only the issues in the currently selected directory (in the left column) are displayed.